Squawkykaka/packwiz/README.md

 3. Import the downloaded zip file into either [MultiMC](https://multimc.org/) or [Prism Launcher](https://prismlauncher.org/).
 4. Launch Minecraft and have fun!

+## Build the Modpack Yourself

+If you want to build the modpack yourself, follow these steps:

+1. Ensure you have [packwiz](https://github.com/packwiz/packwiz) installed.
+If not, follow the [packwiz installation guide](https://github.com/packwiz/packwiz#installation).

+2. Clone this repository to your local machine using `git clone https://github.com/Squawkykaka/packwiz.git`.

+3. Navigate to the cloned repository's directory.

+4. Run the `build.bat` file by double-clicking it or running `./build.bat` in the command line.
+This will create the modpack files in the `output` directory.

+5. The modpack can now be imported into your Minecraft launcher of choice.

 ## How to Contribute

 We welcome contributions!
 If you'd like to add a mod to this modpack,